pinax/pinax-ratings/README.md

 template tags and wiring up a bit of javascript.
 The rating form is intended to function via AJAX and as such returns JSON.

-Firstly, add load the template tags for `pinax-ratings`
+Firstly, add load the template tags for `pinax-ratings`:

     {% load pinax_ratings_tags %}